-Human presence and vessel traffic at the intertidal sites primarily consists of recreational users, for example, boaters, fishermen and hunters.
+Human presence and vessel traffic at the Project sites primarily consists of recreational users, for example, boaters, fishermen and hunters.
 The presence of mariculture workers and increased vessel traffic will have temporary effects on the scenic vistas at these sites.
-Tables 3 and 4 depict the estimated recurrence of visits by shellfish culturists to Project sites.
-Intertidal Sites 1 and 2 are located between 0.25 and 0.5 mi from transportation corridors; due to the great distance from shore, the appearance of workers at these intertidal sites would be overwhelmed by the extensive saltmarsh, mudflat, and water between observers and subjects, rendering the workers and vessels difficult to see.
-Intertidal Sites 3 and 4 are near the east end of the westernmost span of the Samoa Bridge (Highway 255), and visible to passing traffic, pedestrians and bicyclists.
+Table 2.7-1 shows the estimated recurrence of visits by shellfish culturists to Project sites.
+Project sites are located as close as 0.15 miles from transportation corridors including Highway 255; due to the distance from shore, the appearance of workers at these intertidal sites would be overwhelmed by the extensive saltmarsh, mudflat, and water between observers and subjects, rendering the workers and vessels difficult to see.
+Sites 2 and 3 are near the east end of the westernmost span of the Samoa Bridge (Highway 255), and visible to passing traffic, pedestrians and bicyclists.
 However, there is also a major navigation channel, with frequent boat use.
 Other shellfish culture and industrial areas are also viewable from this portion of Highway 255.
-The presence of vessels and shellfish culture workers is not expected to negatively impact scenic vistas or visual character, because these uses are consistent with what already occurs and is expected in these areas of Humboldt Bay.
-Hence, the impact is less than significant.
+The presence of vessels and shellfish culture workers is not expected to negatively impact scenic vistas or visual character, because these uses are consistent with what already occurs and is expected in Humboldt Bay.
+Hence, the impact is less than significant without mitigation.